Game Theory in the Social Sciences, Volume 1

 About the Author

 Martin Shubik is Seymour Knox Professor of Mathematical Institutional Economics (Emeritus) at Yale University’s Cowles Foundation and School of Management.
+He is the author of the three-volume work The Theory of Money and Financial Institutions (MIT Press) and other books.
+He is External Faculty of the Santa Fe Institute.

 "Game Theory in the Social Sciences is what the game theory world has been waiting for, for the last 25 years.
 Since the publication of Games and Decisions by Luce and Raiffa in 1957, there has been no book directed specifically at the social scientist, that surveys this exciting and dynamic field that underlies so much of today's economic and political theory.
 Shubik outlines the methods and tools of modern game theory in a way that is comprehensible even to those with very little mathematical training.